 To complete the program and earn your TESOL certificate, you will need to complete the five core courses (10 units, 125 hours) with a grade of a “C” or better and an overall GPA of 2.5 or higher.

 The University of San Diego is accredited by the Western Association of Schools and Colleges (WASC).
-For more general information about USD’s certificate programs, read our “What is a Certificate?” page.
+Learn more about the University of San Diego’s Professional and Continuing Education Certificate Benefits and Policies.

 TESOL Certificate Program – Career Benefits